 Tim Ensor is Professor of International Health Systems Research at the University of Leeds and former Head of the Nuffield Centre for International Health & Development.
 Between 2013 and 2016 was Director of the Leeds Institute of Health Sciences.
 He now co-leads the University of Leeds multidisciplinary Global Health theme.
-He is health economist with more than 25 years of experience in teaching, research and consultancy in more than 30 low and middle income countries.
+He is a health economist with more than 25 years of experience in teaching, research and consultancy in more than 30 low and middle-income countries.
 He has been Principal Consultant, Health Economics at Oxford Policy Management since 2003 and before that head of the International Programme at Centre for Health Economics, University of York.
-He spent two years as senior economist in the Health Economics Unit, Ministry of Health Bangladesh.
+He spent two years as a senior economist in the Health Economics Unit, Ministry of Health Bangladesh.
 Most of his research and consultancy relates to health financing and links to the wider health system.
 This includes sources of funding, allocation, finance, costing of services, informal health care markets and equity analysis.
 Recent work includes quasi-experimental evaluations of health financing policies in Cambodia, Zambia and Sierra Leone.
 He is currently principal investigator for the multi-country urban health systems CHORUS programme.
 He has written extensively on health financing issues in academic journals, lay publications, research papers and reports for funding agencies.
 His is regularly asked to advise international agencies including World Bank, EU, DFID, WHO and ADB.
 He is on the UK NIHR Global Health Policy and Systems Research Funding Committee and the Public Health research panel for Swiss Development Cooperation R4D.

 Country experience: Cyprus, Nigeria, Turkey, Romania, Thailand, Vietnam, Lithuania, Estonia, Russia, Kazakhstan, Turkmenistan, Uzbekistan, Georgia, Kenya, Brazil, Bangladesh, China, Serbia, Bulgaria, Nepal, India, Tajikistan, Cambodia, Ghana, Indonesia, Sierra Leone, South Africa, Sudan, Azerbaijan, Armenia, Timor Leste, Zambia, Tanzania, Zimbabwe.